 Israeli Battle Dressing, 6-inch Compression Bandage: This is another inexpensive, yet critical item.
 Combat medics, trauma doctors, and emergency responders all recommend this Israeli Battle Dressing (IBD) for the treatment of gunshot wounds, puncture wounds, deep cuts, and other traumatic hemorrhagic injuries.

-Living Ready Pocket Manual – First Aid: Fundamentals for Survival: Whether you are miles from help or immersed in an urban disaster situation, every second counts during a medical emergency.
+Living Ready Pocket Manual – First Aid: Fundamentals for Survival: Whether you are miles from help or immersed in an urban disaster situation, every second count during a medical emergency.
 This book will help you take quick, effective action to stabilize the situation.
-One of the best things about this book (other than the information, of course) is it’s size.
+One of the best things about this book (other than the information, of course) is its size.
 It is small enough to keep in your bug-out-bag and also in your first aid kit.

 Spark Naturals Essential Oils: I use essential oils from Spark Naturals exclusively.
-They are high quality yet reasonably priced.
-In addition, there are no membership fees and a distributor relationship is not necessary to get best pricing.
+They are of high quality yet reasonably priced.
+In addition, there are no membership fees and a distributor relationship is not necessary to get the best pricing.
 Interested in checking them out?
 Backdoor Survival readers get a 10% discount by using coupon code BACKDOORSURVIVAL at checkout!